boyand/puppet-graphite/README.md

-A Puppet module for managing the installation of [Graphite](http://graphite.wikidot.com/).
+A Puppet module for managing the installation, clustering and ferderation of [Graphite](http://graphite.wikidot.com/).

-# Usage
+## Usage

-## Single server deployment with just one carbon cache
+### Single server deployment with just one carbon cache

 ```
  class { '::graphite':